RengaSoftware/ModelExplorer/Readme.md

 -----

 To build the plugin you need RengaSDK and Qt 5.9.3.
-You can download the latest version of RengaSDK from "http://rengacad.com/ru/support/sdk/".
+You can download the latest version of RengaSDK from "https://rengabim.com/sdk/".
-There are two environment variables (renga_com_sdk, qt5_path) used in plugin.
+There are two environment variables (renga_com_sdk, qt5_path) used in the plugin.
 You should add these variables to the system, and specify paths to RengaSDK folder and Qt folder accordingly.
 Alternatively you can set required paths in Visual Studio.